MASQ-Project/Node/node/docs/PORT_53.md

 the __Solutions__ section.

 ## Background

+### Windows
+Windows includes a service called Internet Connection Sharing (ICS) that listens on port 53.
+It's a somewhat dated service from the days before widespread WiFi availability that allows you to make your Windows machine a nexus through which other people can connect their machines to the Internet.
+If you're not already aware that you're doing this, you probably don't need to have ICS active.

+### Linux
 Some Linux distributions (we know about Ubuntu Desktop >=16.04 and some versions of Mint, but there are probably others) come with an installed utility called `dnsmasq`.
 This utility is intended to let folks with small home LANs give intelligible names to their computers, printers, TVs, DVRs, mobile devices, and other Internet-enabled devices, rather than having to reference them by numeric IP address.
 You may instead have a distribution (for example Ubuntu 18.04) that uses `systemd-resolved` for this purpose.
 We'll generically call this dns caching.

-Dns caching works by putting up a small DNS server on your local machine that fields name-resolution requests for things like "LivingRoomTV" and returns IP addresses like 192.168.0.47.
+DNS caching works by putting up a small DNS server on your local machine that fields name-resolution requests for things like "LivingRoomTV" and returns IP addresses like 192.168.0.47.
 This means that when you want to control your TV from upstairs, or watch its video feed, or whatever it allows you to do remotely, you can call it "LivingRoomTV" (or select it from a list) rather than having to remember its IP address (which may change unexpectedly).

+### In General
-In general, any software that uses a DNS server to convert an intelligible name into an IP address will contact that DNS server on Port 53; it's part of the widely-accepted DNS protocol.
+Any software that uses a DNS server to convert an intelligible name into an IP address will contact that DNS server on Port 53; it's part of the widely-accepted DNS protocol.
 Therefore, every DNS server must listen on Port 53 for requests if it expects to receive any.